vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ## Authentication

-Before we can make our first API call, we must turn the API key into an access token.
-There's a public API function available to do that: `/public-api/v1/auth/token`.
+Before we can make our first API call, we must turn our API key into an access token.
+To do that, we use the public API function `/public-api/v1/auth/token`.

 It requires us to submit our API key in the header of the request.
 If successful, it returns a JSON string that contains an `accessToken` that we can use later.

-The following code shows how to do that in C#.
+The following code demonstrates the authentication process in C#.
 Feel free to download the whole [CS file](/assets/2024-11-17/PeakboardHubAPIPart1.cs) for this example.
 We use the NuGet package Newtonsoft.Json to perform the JSON operations.

+Here's how the script works:

-- We add the key to the header
+1. Add the key to the header.
-- Call the token function
+1. Call the token function.
-- Get the token from the response and put it in the header for the next call
+1. Get the token from the response.
-- remove the API key from the header, because we only needed it for the first call
+1. Put the token in the header for future calls.
+Remove the API key from the header for future calls, because we only need it for the `auth/token` function.

-After that sequence, the HttpClient object is ready to be used with any other API call that is within the scope of the initial API key.
+After this sequence, the `HttpClient` object is ready to be used with any other API call that is within the scope of the initial API key.

 {% highlight cs %}
 lusing Newtonsoft.Json.Linq;